• Skip to primary navigation

 For more information on unrefined salt, see my post on Unrefined Salt Guide and the importance of mineral-rich salts.

 • Fermentation Tip: During the fermentation process, keep your sauerkraut at room temperature and out of direct sunlight.
-And burp your jar daily for the first 2 weeks or during the bubbly stage.
+And burp your jar daily for the first two weeks or during the bubbly stage.

 💭Make it Nutrient-Dense: For optimal gut health, practice including fermented foods with every meal.
 It's an easy way to consume naturally grown Lactobacillus bacteria.